thedxt/Powershell/Single Task/README.md

 ## Win 11 Taskbar Left
 Set the taskbar to the left in Windows 11

+## Hidden Installs
+Lists all programs that are hidden (aka listed as SystemComponent) and ignores null entries

 ## Pre upgrade info
 Exports out the BuildLabEx, the EditionID, the System Info, and all the IP config.
 Useful to do before running an in place upgrade on a server.
 You should copy the files off the server before doing the upgrade.